Everest Base Camp Trek Without Guide and Porter

 Breakfast: Breakfast is the starting meal of the day.
 As you need to walk for 5-6 hours per day, we try to include healthy food in breakfast which will give you energy for the whole day’s walk.
 The options for breakfast are bread, potatoes, porridge omelets, toast, and tea with milk.

 Lunch: Lunch is the main course of the meal for the whole day in Nepal.
 We will stop at one of the tea houses for lunch.
 For Lunch, we will have the popular items in the upper Himalayan region of Nepal such as Nepali food including Dal, Bhat, Tarkari, and Achar.
 Cooked meat and dry meat are other options here.
-Besides, noodles, Thukpa, momos, pasta, are other lunch options.
+Besides, noodles, Thukpa, momos, and pasta, are other lunch options.

 Dinner: The dinner time will be around 7:00 pm to 8:00 pm.
 You can have dinner outside in the campfire.
 For dinner, you will again have the traditional Nepali food, Dal Bhat Tarkari Achar.
 You can even try some other dishes and soups for dinner.

 The Himalayan Rescue Association (HRA) has set up medical clinics at Manang and Pheriche.
-The clinics have been in operation since March 01, 2004, with the opening of Everest base camp from April 01, 2004.
+The clinics have been in operation since March 01, 2004, with the opening of the Everest base camp on April 01, 2004.
 The Manang Clinic is run by Dr. Alexandra Halina Dunin Bell and Dr. Michael Kai Chin whereas the Pheriche Clinic is manned by Dr. Suzanne Christinne Boyle.
 Also, the medical setup of the Everest base camp is at the height of 5,340 meters which will be looked after by Dr. Lauanne Freer and Dr. Denise Meritt and assisted by the HRA staff.

 These clinics are established to reduce casualties in the Nepal Himalayas.

-Local people assistant expectation
+Local people’s assistant expectation

 The local people in the Everest region are warm and friendly.
 The people in the Everest region are mostly sherpas and chores.
-And by profession, they are engaged in mountaineering and guides.
+And by profession, they are engaged in mountaineering and guiding.
 Likewise, all of our guides, assistant guides, and porters are local to the Everest region and are highly experienced in their field.
 They are the key to connecting with the local people, food, landscape, and culture.
 The locals of Namche will welcome you warmly and offer you cultural and local performances.
-Also, if you are willing to do a solo trek the locals will assist you as much they can.
+Also, if you are willing to do a solo trek the locals will assist you as much as they can.

 Flight delay and cancellation

 Lukla airport is huddled into the Himalayas, with an extremely short runway and mountain walls which makes its take-off and landing difficult.
 Also, the number of flight operations in Lukla is limited because of the unpredictable weather in the mountainous region.
-High winds, low lying clouds, and poor visibility are the major climatic causes that result in Lukla flight delays/ cancellations.
+High winds, low-lying clouds, and poor visibility are the major climatic causes that result in Lukla flight delays/ cancellations.

 While trekking to the high Himalayas, the decreasing amount of oxygen at higher elevations may affect you to some extent.
 Altitude sickness starts at an elevation above 2500m.
-However, not everyone suffers from altitude sickness as the ability of the human body to cope in new surroundings differs with individuals.
+However, not everyone suffers from altitude sickness as the ability of the human body to cope with new surroundings differs among individuals.
 Some common symptoms of altitude sickness are weakness, dizziness, giddiness, nausea, diarrhea, loss of appetite, insomnia, and shortness of breath.
 Therefore, one should be careful during the high-altitude trek where the level of oxygen is extremely low.

 Occupied Tea house and Lodges

 Everest Base camp trek is one of the busiest trekking trails in Nepal so, it is obvious that there is a crowd everywhere during peak season.
 Because of the high number of trekkers, the guest house gets limited and easily occupied.
 So, you might have difficulties finding a teahouse and lodges for accommodation.
 Similarly, one has to wait in queues for the food.
-Therefore, you have to pre-booked the teahouse and lodges.
+Therefore, you have to pre-book the teahouse and lodges.
 However, you may have to share the room with another person of the same gender.

 Looking for well organized Everest Base Camp Trek?
 Then call us at +977 9851032316